AshleyN2/AshleyN2/README.md

-# Hey there👋, I'm Ashley :smiley:
+# Hey there👋, I'm Ashley :sparkles:

-## :sparkles:About me:sparkles: :
-I studied _**Bsc.
-Computer Technology**_ :mortar_board: .<br/>
+## I am a _**Bsc.
+Computer Technology**_  graduate :mortar_board:  & _**fullstack software developer**_ :blossom:.<br/>
-I am currently enrolled in a  _**software engineering**_ :blossom: bootcamp.<br/>
-I love programming and learning how things work under the hood :wrench:.<br/>
+I enjoy programming and learning how things work under the hood :wrench:.<br/>

-I enjoy working in the social development space:couple::couple: and particularly on projects that have synergies between technology & social development.
+I have previously worked in the social development spaces:couple::couple: and marvel at the impact that synergies between technology & social development can have!:smiley_cat:.
 <br/>

 ### 📫 How to reach me: <br/>